h1Anonymoush1/Docify/docs/FINAL_REVIEW.md

 # Docify - Final Implementation Review

-## 🎯 Project Status: **AUTHENTICATION & UI COMPLETE** ✅
+## 🎯 Project Status: **UNIFIED FUNCTION COMPLETE** ✅

-This document provides a comprehensive review of the Docify project implementation, highlighting all completed features and current status.
+This document provides a comprehensive review of the Docify project implementation, highlighting all completed features and current status including the new unified orchestrator function.

 ## 🏆 Major Accomplishments